EthioBen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this is for 0x03 work
+this is for 0x03 work expansion